aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/java-ai-to-image-format-conversion/convert-ai-to-pdf/_index.md

 | **OutOfMemoryError on large AI files** | Increase JVM heap (`-Xmx`) or process pages individually using `AiImage` layers. |
 | **PDF image quality is low** | Set `options.setJpegQuality(100)` or use `PdfOptions.setCompressionMode(CompressionMode.None)`. |

-## FAQ's
-### What is Aspose.PSD for Java?
-Aspose.PSD is a powerful library that allows developers to work with Photoshop and Illustrator files in Java.
-It supports reading, writing, and converting PSD and AI files.

-### Can I try Aspose.PSD for free?
-Yes!
-You can get a temporary license or download a free trial from [Aspose Releases](https://releases.aspose.com/psd/java/).

-### What file formats does Aspose.PSD support?
-Aspose.PSD supports a variety of formats including PSD, AI, TIFF, BMP, and more.
-Check the [documentation](https://reference.aspose.com/psd/java/) for the complete list.

-### How can I get support for Aspose.PSD?
-You can visit the [Aspose Forum](https://forum.aspose.com/c/psd/34) for any questions or issues you may encounter.

-### Where can I purchase a license for Aspose.PSD?
-You can buy a license directly from [Aspose's purchase page](https://purchase.aspose.com/buy).

 ## Additional Frequently Asked Questions

 **Q: Does the conversion preserve layers and vector paths?**